Introduction

 Yes, there are

-that hardly ever seemed to influence mating was romantic
+only thing that hardly ever seemed to influence mating was romantic

 love.

-Yet, when we
+Yet, when individuals

-in shining armor, the strong but pure man who rescued the lady in distress
+the medieval knight in shining armor, the strong but pure man who rescued

-. . . and they lived happily ever after.
+the lady in distress . . . and they lived happily ever after.

 In reality, most

-medieval knights were anything but pure, and marriages, as in
+medieval knights were anything but pure, and “marriages,” as in

 pagan cultures, lasted only as long as convenient.
 If you read medieval history